gaozheng53/Course_Clip/README.md

 	2. Display the comments history list.    ✅
 5. Course Page
 	1. Display the brief description of course.     ✅
-	2. Display the list of professors who taught the certain course and link to their personal page.
+	2. Display the list of professors who taught the certain course and link to their personal page.✅
 	3. View the comments with user’s username, content, time.     ✅

 # Test